CRS in Lesser Antilles

 St. Lucia: 238 sq. mi.; three and a half times the size of Washington, DC

-In 2003, Catholic Relief Services Caribbean Zone initiated the Antilles/Eastern Caribbean Initiative to respond to the needs of the independent Caribbean Community countries with the advent of the destructive hurricane season in 2004, when CRS Dominican Republic responded to emergencies throughout the Caribbean.
-In 2010, the first non-emergency project was started with Caritas Antilles, focused on at-risk youth programming on St. Lucia and Grenada.
+In 2003, Catholic Relief Services initiated the Antilles/Eastern Caribbean Initiative.
+The goal was to respond to the needs of the independent Caribbean community countries with the advent of the destructive hurricane season in 2004, when CRS Dominican Republic responded to emergencies throughout the Caribbean.
+In 2011, the first non-emergency project was started with Caritas Antilles, and focused on at-risk youth programming on St. Lucia and Grenada.